mpat8121/portfolio/content/blog/how-to-make-money-as-a-developer.md

 ### Create and Sell e-books

+Are you an expert on a particular topic?
+Instead of breaking that down into 100's of blog posts, you can write it all down into an e-book.
+It's a lot easier now to self-publish the book or like above, just sell it on your own website.

+An e-book is a lot of work initially as you need to get everything you know about the topic written down in a sensible, structured way to make the total book coherent and it needs to be reasonably substantial in content and length to make it worth the purchase price for the buyer.
+However, once it is written and published, an e-book is a very good source of ongoing income with a little bit of marketing to get the e-book in front of potential buyers.

 ### Create and Sell e-learning courses

+There are great pre-existing platforms for distributing e-learning courses with low barriers to creating an account to upload your courses (assuming they meet the quality requirements of the platform).

+Similar to the e-book, e-learning courses are a great way to make ongoing income from a single product if you are a subject matter expert and can create engaging video/learning content.

+The existing platforms will take a percentage of each sale, but a platform like [Udemy](https://www.udemy.com/) will get you in front of millions of potential students.
+Udemy even provides courses themselves to help content creators create courses for their platform.

+The tech industry/coding space is very competitive for e-learning, but the demand is also huge, so if you can create great content and market it well, this can be a very profitable income source.

 ### Run a Youtube Channel

+A YouTube channel is a slow burn income source, similar to blogging.
+It will take lots of content over a sustained period of time before you start seeing any real income being generated.

+Creating your own channel and putting up videos is simple enough, but you need to get 1000's of subscribers before YouTube allows you to monetise your channel, and even then, the income you can generate is always predicated by the number of views your video (ads) gets.

+This is why you need to build a huge audience over a long time and continually feed that audience with new content.
+The channels with huge subscriber bases make pretty good money so it is worth the time and effort in the long run.

 ### Host a Podcast